PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 and every other caller, update owner-aware structural/runtime contracts, and validate sequentially.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## SiNet SE-FC/Gather shared-summary implementation

+The SE-FC/Gather pass module now exposes `run_sinet_se_fc_gather_summary(context)`.
+It captures tensor count, invokes the SiNet shuffle-tail owner once, invokes the existing ordered SE-FC/Gather pair once with the same context, and returns the three normalized rewrite counters plus prune evidence.

+The fallback and absolute-final sites now consume one summary mapping each and use the existing generic positive-count predicate.
+Their path-specific ModelIR/LayoutState arguments, rewrite-or-prune reconciliation semantics, phase IDs, and neighboring boundaries are unchanged.
+The raw lowerer SiNet wrapper and raw pair helper remain defined, and the phase-result store remains exactly 128/128.

+Final sequential validation under core-only `uv`:

+- focused shared-summary contracts: `4 passed in 0.54s`;
+- affected boundary, owner, runtime, store, and architecture contracts:
+  `410 passed in 21.87s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 1.83s`;
+- synthetic core runtime contracts: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.32s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- TensorFlow/tf-keras blocker, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.66s`;
+- Ruff, bytecode compilation, 128/128 audit, and whitespace checks: passed.

+Commit and push this implementation checkpoint.
+At resume, audit the next compatible repeated lowerer evidence family before production changes.
+Keep all validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.